evazangerle/evazangerle.github.io/content/publication/bauer-tors-2023/index.md

   are rarely assessed.
 Our analysis shows that the research community working on evaluation has focused on the development of evaluation in a rather narrow scope, with the majority of experiments focusing on a few metrics, datasets, and methods.
-publication: '*ACM Trans.
-Recomm.
-Syst.*'
+publication: '*ACM Transactions on Recommender Systems*'
 doi: 10.1145/3629170
 links:
 - name: URL